 Plotting just one novel is challenging, never mind plotting a multi-book arc.
 Having structure and a plan helps.
 Here’s how to plot a series in 8, structured steps:

-Step 5: Create summaries of successful series’ plot structure for insights
+- Study successful series’ plot structure for insights

-Step 7: Create an outline of your series’ main events and themes
+- Outline your series’ main events and themes

 Let’s explore each of these steps deeper: